 An infection caused by the parasite Toxoplasma gondii.
 Toxoplasmosis is most commonly transmitted by contact with infected cat feces, eating contaminated meat, or drinking contaminated water.
-Toxoplasmosis can also be transmitted from an infected mother to her child during pregnancy.
-Symptoms, if any, include swollen lymph nodes and muscles aches that last for a month or more.
+Toxoplasmosis can also be transmitted from a mother to her child during pregnancy.
+Symptoms, if any, include swollen lymph nodes and muscle aches that last for a month or longer.
 Severe toxoplasmosis can cause damage to the brain, eyes, or other organs.
 In people with HIV, toxoplasmosis of the brain is an AIDS-defining condition.